-- Defeasibility (Stede and Schneider, 2018) - Argumentation follows a non-monotonic logic, including tentative conclusions, which may have to be revised when new information is given. - Defeasible arguments are usually abductive.
+- Defeasibility (Stede and Schneider, 2018) - Argumentation follows a non-monotonic logic: conclusions may have to be revised when new information is given. - Defeasible arguments are usually abductive.

 Also called defeasible reasoning or presumptive reasoning

 Three types of reasoning

 - Deductive.
 A conclusion is logically inferred from the given premises. - Inductive.
 A conclusion is generalized from multiple concrete instances. - Abductive.
 A conclusion is seen as plausible given a set of premises.